rchain/architecture-docs/execution_model/rhovm.rst

 In this case, the I/O pair is satisfied by two node operators, one writing a block to a stream and one reading a block from a stream.
 The difference is that, in this use-case, node operators are communicating through an AMQP, where channels are network addresses instead of local memory addresses.

+The current state configuration and instructions of the VM, as well as the history of state configuration and bytecode differences are stored in a key-value database. **Bytecode instructions are applied to the members of a key-value database.** We are required to apply the consensus algorithm when node operators have differing configurations for the same instance of RhoVM.

-Regardless of how a channel is implemented, all binding alterations committed to the virtual machine, of names to locations (channels/variables) and of locations to values, are written to storage:
+Bytecode differencesRegardless of how a channel is implemented, all binding alterations committed to the virtual machine are written to storage:

 Executed bytecode instructions constitute transactions which are stored along with the information they alter and subjected to consensus to produce transaction blocks.
 By extension, transaction blocks represent the verifiable history of states and transitions of the virtual machine.